spritz-group/QRFuzz/tools/QRCodeGenerator/README.md

 - Python (3.9+) and PIP
   - For the first time, run `pip install -r requirements.txt` to install all the mandatory dependencies
-  - Install tkinter using: `sudo apt-get install python3-tk`
+  - **Tip**: install extra packages for tkinter using: `sudo apt install python3-tk`

 ## Structure

-- `words/`: collection of dictionaries; each word is listed inside a single line.
+- `words/`: collection of dictionaries; each word is listed line by line.

 ## Extend the tool